 In mild cases, a urinary tract infection can be treated at home in the early stages of the infection.
 You can try the following for treating a urinary tract infection:

-If you are a healthy woman aged 18–65 and have typical lower urinary tract infection symptoms, i.e. urination is painful and the need to urinate has increased.
-You can use our Digital Clinic or book a remote appointment with a gynaecologist.
-Otherwise, book an appointment with a gynaecologist online or by calling our customer service at +358 10 414 00 (local network rate/mobile charge).
+If you are a healthy woman aged 18–65 and have typical lower urinary tract infection symptoms, you can use our Digital Clinic or book a remote appointment with a doctor.
+Otherwise, book an appointment with a doctor online or by calling our customer service.

-During the appointment, our gynaecologist examines the situation and makes sure that it is a urinary tract infection and not another condition causing similar symptoms.
+During the appointment, our doctor examines the situation and makes sure that it is a urinary tract infection and not another condition causing similar symptoms.

 If necessary, the doctor performs a physical examination, which may include palpation of the abdomen, pelvis, and kidney area to determine pain or tenderness.